-In Africa, as many as 34 countries have introduced a form of ban on plastic bags, yet the continent is overflowing with plastic rubbish.
-This creates great pressure on the environment and creates several hygiene challenges.
-In Ethiopia, Norwegian Church Aid has established a large recycling project, "Value 4 Waste", which creates jobs and helps to build bridges between refugees and permanent residents.
+In Africa, as many as 34 countries have introduced a form of ban on plastic bags, yet the continent is flooded with plastic rubbish.
+This creates a lot of pressure on the environment and creates more hygiene challenges.
+In Ethiopia, Norwegian Church Aid has established a large recycling project, "Value 4 Waste", which creates jobs and helps to build bridges between refugees and the host community.

 Norwegian Church Aid is responsible for water, hygiene and sanitation in two large refugee camps in the Gambella area, on the border with Sudan.
 In the camps, some refugees have work and income by clearing rubbish, but in Gambella there was a lack of a good and sustainable rubbish management system.
 The community around the refugee camps often finds it stressful to have a large number of refugees gathered in one place, and many are annoyed that the refugees receive help when they themselves live in absolute poverty.
-This is often the root of conflict and mistrust.
-Norwegian Church Aid would try to do something about it.
+This is often a root cause of conflict and mistrust.
+Norwegian Church Aid wanted to try to do something about it.

-Norwegian Church Aid has entered into an agreement with the Swiss recycling company COBA Impact Manufacturing PLC in Addis Ababa, which receives all the rubbish.
-Through this collaboration, Coba Impact lends a pressing machine to the cooperatives which presses the bottles together into large plastic bales so that they can be easily transported.
-Norwegian Church Aid has also provided areas where the bottles could be temporarily stored.
-The rubbish is transported out of the camp in the empty cars that transport food and other necessary items in.
+Norwegian Church Aid entered into an agreement with the Swiss recycling company COBA Impact Manufacturing PLC in Addis Ababa, which receives all the waste.
+Through this partnership, Coba Impact lends a pressing machine to the cooperatives, which presses the bottles together into large plastic bales so that they can be easily transported.
+Norwegian Church Aid provided areas where the bottles could be temporarily stored.
+The garbage is transported out of the camp in the empty lorries that transport food and other necessary items into the camps.

-In some of our project we have as a principle in some projects that the assistance should be provided as competence, training, systems and start-up assistance - so that you can find your own way out of poverty.
-The project quickly becomes sustainable so that we can pull out.
-When we work with refugees, such a model creates further challenges.
-Many have fled headlong; they lack identity papers and have fewer rights in society.
-In Ethiopia, Norwegian Church Aid spent a lot of time solving the payment problem.
-Because if you do not have identity documents, you do not get a bank account and thus no money in the account.
-At the same time, it is important to avoid cash in order to have the best possible control over the flow of money. - Our people sought out the authorities and the banking industry at all levels to give representatives from the cooperatives access to the refugee camps. and to give the refugees access to a bank account so that they could run the business in a normal way, says Endalew.
+In some of our project we have as a principle to provide competence, training, systems, and start-up assistance - so that you can find your own way out of poverty.
+The project then quickly becomes sustainable, and we can pull out.
+When working with refugees, the model creates additional challenges as many have fled headlong, and they lack identity papers and have fewer rights in society.
+When you do not have identity papers, you do not get a bank account and thus no money in the account.
+At the same time, it is important to avoid cash to have the best possible control over cash flow. - Our people sought out the authorities and the banking industry at all levels to give representatives from the cooperatives access to the refugee camps. and to give the refugees access to a bank account so that they could run the business in a normal way, says Endalew.